 To start the process

-The UK supervising consultant will need to provide the following and return to the RCR:
+The UK supervising consultant will need to provide the following and return to the RCR.
+A completed UK supervising consultant form which must be co-signed by the relevant TPD/HoS:

 - Job description